Amsterdam

 Hotel services

-1 poolNon-smoking roomsFitness centreFacilities for disabled guestsRoom serviceRestaurantOn-site parkingWi-Fi available everywhere
+1 poolNon-smoking roomsFitness centreFacilities for disabled guestsRoom serviceRestaurantOn-site parkingWi-Fi available throughout

 03